smacoh/Understanding-Grokking-From-Memorization-to-Generalization/README.md

-# Grokking: Generalization Beyond Overfitting
+# Understanding Grokking: From Memorization to Generalization

-This repository demonstrates the **grokking** phenomenon, in which neural networks suddenly generalize long after overfitting the training set.
-The code trains a simple transformer on modular arithmetic (specifically modular division) and supports the configuration of different parameters to investigate their influence on the timing and emergence of grokking.
+This repository provides an implementation to reproduce and investigate the **grokking** phenomenon, where neural networks suddenly generalize long after overfitting the training set.
+The code trains a simple transformer on modular arithmetic (specifically modular division), replicating the abrupt generalization transition and double-descent loss curves described in [Power et al. (2022)](https://arxiv.org/pdf/2201.02177).
+It supports the configuration of different parameters to investigate their influence on the timing and emergence of grokking.
+This provides a reproducible environment for studying the transition from memorization to generalization in neural networks.

 <img src="./grokking_plot.png" alt="Grokking Visualization" style="width: 500px; height: auto;">